razab87/CombiMerge/README.md

 **Note**

 The execution of CombiMerge may take some time since it is a combinatorial process and GIMP's image export can be time-consuming.
 For example, only 5 groups with 5 layers each will result in 5⁵=3125 images to be exported.
 On my system, CombiMerge takes around 30 minutes for this task.
-Still much faster than doing all this by hand ofc.
+Still much faster than doing all this by hand.
 (My system: AMD Ryzen 5 1600, GeForce GTX 1060 6GB, 16GB RAM, SSD hard drive.)

 While the process is running, do not change anything in your GIMP session (except for cancelling the process if desired).